Meruem96/Terragoat/README.md

 az storage container create --name $TERRAGOAT_STATE_CONTAINER --account-name $TERRAGOAT_STATE_STORAGE_ACCOUNT --account-key $ACCOUNT_KEY
 ```

 >* A storage account **must have** a unique world wide name.
-If you encounter an error like: _(StorageAccountAlreadyExists) The storage account named mydevsecopssa already exists under the subscription._
+If you encounter an error like: _(StorageAccountAlreadyExists) The storage account named mydevsecopssa already exists under the subscription._ add at the end of the name 4 random digits.
 >
 >* Change this line: _export TERRAGOAT_STATE_STORAGE_ACCOUNT="mydevsecopssa"_